THuitema/SecureChatRoomServer/README.md

 A secure, lightweight chat room server written in C that enables end-to-end encrypted communication between users.
 This project harnesses the socket API to connect users through TCP sockets.
-Furthermore, it implements strong security features to ensure end-to-end encryption.
+Furthermore, it implements strong security features to ensure user and message authenticity.

 This project separates itself from conventional end-to-end encrypted messaging because instead of messaging between two users, messages are broadcasted (but must be encrypted individually) to a group of users.